-As several academic programs seek national accreditation and as we prepare our Middle States Commission on Higher Education (MSCHE) self-study, the College's eLearning program has reached a point of scale that necessitates the establishment of clear, published eLearning guidelines.
-The College looks to the Senate Committee on eLearning (with support from Kathleen Landy of the Center for Excellence in Teaching and Learning and Denis Bejar from the Office of Educational Technology) to investigate best practices and peer institutions' policies (within and beyond CUNY) to inform the formal articulation of a comprehensive set of eLearning Guidelines.
+As several academic programs seek national accreditation regularly the College's eLearning program has reached a point of scale that necessitates clear, published eLearning guidelines to be established and kept up-to-date.
+The College looks to the Senate Committee on eLearning (with support from Meg Tarafdar of the Center for Excellence in Teaching and Learning and Denis Bejar from the Office of Educational Technology) to investigate best practices and peer institutions' policies (within and beyond CUNY) to inform the formal articulation of a comprehensive set of eLearning Guidelines.